 Where to store Tether

-Like it is the case for many other cryptos, you can choose to store your Tether tokens in various wallets that range from hot to cold.
+As with many other cryptos, you can store your Tether tokens in various wallets ranging from hot to cold.
 Here are some handy solutions:

-Also known as cold storage for cryptocurrency, hardware wallets are memory sticks developed to keep your digital assets secure.
-Unless someone gets hold of your login details (pin and password) and physically accesses it, your cryptos should be perfectly safe.
+Also known as cold storage for cryptocurrency, hardware wallets are memory sticks developed to secure your digital assets.
+So unless someone gets hold of your login details (pin and password) and physically accesses it, your cryptos should be perfectly safe.

 You may store your Tether on hardware wallets like: